Zero Hedge: Financial views

-The most strongly held belief by Zero Hedge is in Austrian economics, and that economic cycles are really credit cycles, and that the quantitative easing ("QE") by global central banks is a temporary and artificial asset-price support scheme, that makes the credit cycle even more extreme; and hence the site's strongly bearish views.
-As a result of this view, Zero Hedge supports assets that are outside of the central banking system, including precious metals and gold, and even cryptocurrencies.
-The site is strongly against Keynesian economics, and sees quantitative easing as a Keynesian "money printing trick", and vilifies advocates of this approach, such as Paul Krugman in particular.
-The site praises writers with similar views, such Albert Edwards and John Hussman.
+Zero Hedge promotes the Austrian School, the belief that economic cycles are really credit cycles, and that the quantitative easing ("QE") by global central banks is a temporary and artificial asset-price support scheme which makes the credit cycle even more extreme.
+As a result of this view, Zero Hedge supports assets that are outside of the central banking system, including precious metals, and cryptocurrency.
+The site is strongly against Keynesian economics.

 Critics of Zero Hedge label the site a "permabear", whose views missed the global recovery since 2013.
-Zero Hedge responds that the since 2013, global central banks have undertaken a continuous program of quantitative easing ("QE") (e.g. aggregate monthly easing has rarely dropped below the level of QE1 or QE2, see graphic opposite), and when QE1 and QE2 ended, markets collapsed.
-The site references Japan, whose market set new lows after each round of QE, from 1994 to 2013, and where the latest round of QE, started in 2013, has seen the BOJ become a dominant owner of the Nikkei 225.

-Zero Hedge maintains financial views/theories which are considered conspiratorial, and/or hard-to-prove or unprovable; notable views include:
+Zero Hedge maintains financial views/theories which are considered conspiratorial, and/or hard-to-prove or unprovable.
+Notable views include:

-A connected theme from the above views is that central banks have nationalized capital markets, that prices are artificial and do not reflect economic theory, that U.S. financial institutions have profited from this, and that the manipulation of asset prices has driven wealth inequality in society and built up financial risks (due to the leverage against these prices).
-Zero Hedge often shows the chart of G3 balance sheets versus Amazon's share price (see graphic), concluding that U.S. taxpayer's money has been used by the U.S. FED to make U.S. taxpayers unemployed.

-Bearish macroeconomic views and conspiracy theories aside, Zero Hedge is noted as a source of detailed, but proprietary, research from Wall Street investment banks and institutions, on securities, which can be picked up by the financial media.
+Zero Hedge has published detailed research from Wall Street investment banks and institutions, on securities, which has been picked up by the financial media.
 Sometimes, the research is about other investment banks.
 It has also been a source of breaking news in the general capital markets industry.
 In Zero Hedge's early years, it was associated with exposing the unknown world of High-frequency trading ("HFT"), and the HFT techniques that Zero Hedge claimed amounted to market manipulation.

-Zero Hedge is known for personalized attacks on specific finance professionals, examples being newsletter writer and commodity analyst Dennis Gartman (over 758 articles), Nobel Prize-winning economist Paul Krugman (over 703 articles), and fund manager Whitney Tilson (over 325 articles), amongst others.